- February 28, 1940

-Mario Andretti is a former Formula 1 champion and the winner of 24 Hours of Le Mans and many other races in various series.
-It is of no surprise therefore that he is often referred to as one of the most successful American racers of all time.
+Mario Andretti is a former Formula 1 champion, multiple North American champion, Daytona 500, Indianapolis 500 and Le Mans 24 Hours winner.
+It is no surprise therefore that he is often referred to as one of the most successful American racers of all time.

-Andretti was born in Italy, in the small town of Montona (Motovun) in the Istria region, on the 28th of February, 1940.
-After Istria became a part of former Yugoslavia, he left the country in 1948 and ended up in a refugee camp in the city of Lucca in Italy.
+Andretti was born in Italy, in the small town of Montona (Motovun) in the Istria region, on February 28, 1940.
+After Istria became a part of former Yugoslavia, his family left the country in 1948 and ended up in a refugee camp in the city of Lucca in Italy.
 In 1955, he emigrated with his family to the USA.
 He went on to become a US citizen in 1964.

 Moving to a new country didn’t affect Mario’s love for cars and racing.
 Mario and his brother were surprised to find a half-mile dirt racing track when they moved to their new homeland.
 They almost had their own track in Nazareth, so they were able to enjoy a drive in modified Hudson Hornet Sportsman car.
 Mario competed in some local races with modified cars and in 1965 debuted in the United States Automobile Clubs stock car events.
 He continued to win many races till 1975.

 Midget cars racing also grabbed Mario's interest during his driving career, and from 1964 to 1974, he competed in the Indy Car racing, the most popular series in the United States at the time.
 He went on to win three championships under USAC.
 In 1966 and 1967, Andretti competed in the NASCAR Sprint Cup Series and won one race.

 To date, he remains the only driver ever to win the Indianapolis 500 (1969), Daytona 500 (1967) and the Formula 1 World Championship.